Military Government of the Philippine Islands: Escalation of tensions

-The New York Times reported on January 8 that two Americans who had been guarding a waterboat in Iloilo had been attacked, one fatally, and that insurgents were threatening to destroy the business section of the city by fire and that on January 10, a peaceful solution to the Iloilo issues may result but that Aguinaldo had issued a proclamation threatening to drive the Americans from the islands.
+The New York Times reported on January 8 that two Americans who had been guarding a waterboat in Iloilo had been attacked, one fatally, and that Filipinos were threatening to destroy the business section of the city by fire and that on January 10, a peaceful solution to the Iloilo issues may result but that Aguinaldo had issued a proclamation threatening to drive the Americans from the islands.

-By January 10, insurgents were ready to assume the offensive but desired, if possible, to provoke the Americans into firing the first shot.
-They made no secret of their desire for conflict but increased their hostile demonstrations and pushed their lines forward into forbidden territory.
+By January 10, the Filipinos were ready for conflict but would not act unless the Americans fired the first shot.
+The pensive attitude toward the Americans caused them to push their lines further.
 Their attitude was well illustrated by this extract from a telegram sent by Colonel Cailles to Aguinaldo on January 10, 1899: "Most urgent.
 An American interpreter has come to tell me to withdraw our forces in Maytubig fifty paces.
 I shall not draw back a step, and in place of withdrawing, I shall advance a little farther.
 He brings a letter from his general, in which he speaks to me as a friend.
 I said that from the day I knew that Maquinley (McKinley) opposed our independence I did not want any dealings with any American.
 War, war, is what we want.
 The Americans after this speech went off pale."

-Aguinaldo approved the hostile attitude of Cailles since a reply in his handwriting stated, "I approve and applaud what you have done with the Americans, and zeal and valour always, also my beloved officers and soldiers there.
+The pensiveness had reached the presidency of the revolutionary government, as demonstrated by Aguinaldo's handwritten reply to Cailles: "I approve and applaud what you have done with the Americans, and zeal and valour always, also my beloved officers and soldiers there.
 I believe that they are playing us until the arrival of their reinforcements, but I shall send an ultimatum and remain always on the alert.--E. A. Jan.
 10, 1899."

+The Revolutionary Government was replaced by a provisional democratic republic on January 23, 1899, in the face of simmering tensions.

-On January 31, 1899, the Minister of Interior of the revolutionary First Philippine Republic, Teodoro Sandiko, signed a decree stating that President Aguinaldo had directed that all idle lands be planted to provide food for the people in view of impending war with the Americans.
+On January 31, 1899, the Minister of Interior of the Philippine Republic, Teodoro Sandiko, signed a decree stating that President Aguinaldo had directed that all idle lands be planted to provide food for the people in view of impending war with the Americans.